mattyv/JazzyIndex/README.md

 2. **Analyze each segment**: For every segment, fit linear, quadratic, and cubic models using least-squares regression.
 Measure the maximum prediction error for each model.
 If linear error is ≤2 elements, use linear (it's faster).
 If quadratic reduces error by 30%+, use quadratic.
 If quadratic error is still high (>6 but <50) and cubic reduces it by another 30%+, use cubic.
 If all values are identical, use constant.

-3. **Detect uniformity**: Check if segments are evenly spaced in value range (±30% tolerance).
-If so, we can skip segment lookup entirely and use arithmetic: `segment_index = (value - min) × num_segments / (max - min)`.
-This is the "fast path" you see in uniform data benchmarks.

 ### Looking Up a Value

 The lookup process has three stages:

 **Stage 1: Find the segment** (O(log segments) or O(1))
-- Fast path: If data is uniform, compute segment index arithmetically.
-- Slow path: Binary search through segment metadata (min/max values).
+- **Always try arithmetic first**: Compute segment index using `segment_idx = (value - min) × num_segments / (max - min)`.
+Cost: ~5 cycles.
+- **Verify the guess**: Check if value falls within that segment's min/max range.
+- **On success**: Use the predicted segment (O(1) lookup!).
+- **On failure**: Use the failed prediction directionally - if value is less than segment min, binary search segments to the left; if greater than segment max, search right.
+This cuts the search space in half even when the arithmetic guess is wrong.

 **Stage 2: Predict within segment**
 - Use the segment's model (constant/linear/quadratic) to predict the index.